johnnaumann/ui-interview-codetest/README.md

 ## Development Setup

 This project uses `concurrently` to run both the GraphQL server and Next.js frontend simultaneously during development.
-The entire build system uses **Yarn** exclusively for consistent package management.
+The entire build system uses **Yarn** exclusively for consistent package management with a **single package.json** file for simplified dependency management.

 ### Prerequisites